tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 * Only temporary
 * Not suitable for long projects
-* Lost if you clost the terminal
+* Lost if the terminal is closed

 #### Using `.tfvars`

-This method would require us to create a file name `secret.tfvars` and in the file  we can record our keys.
+This method would require us to create a file name `secret.tfvars` and in the file, we can record our keys.

  **MAKE SURE TO ADD THE FILE TO THE GITIGNORE**.